cucapra/caiman/docs/paper_tutorial.md

 ```

 Now we will declare this helper function, which is also within the `schedule`
-block for `vadd` (information needed for helping the typechecker ensure we did
+block for `vadd` (which gives information needed for helping the typechecker
-the operation we promised we would do):
+ensure we did the operation we promised we would do):

 ```
 fn vadd_cpu_rec(